JesseBusman/FirefoxMetamaskWalletSeedRecovery/README.md

 # Unfortunately this is not guaranteed to work for you

-This only works for specific versions of Firefox and/or Metamask.
+This may not work for every version of Firefox and/or Metamask.

 This only works if you know the password of your wallet.

-This only works if you can still access the data belonging to the Firefox installation that held your wallet, specifically the .sqlite file of your Metamask browser extension.
+This only works if you can still have the data folder of the Firefox installation that held your wallet.

 # How to use
 1. Make sure you have Python 3 installed